 I, for one, think that MailChimp has the worst customer service.
 That's my experience.
 There are those who think it's the best of the email marketing services out there.
 But no, it's not for me.
 Others will tell you that you should use AWeber, ConvertKit, Active Campaign, Mad Mimi, Campaign Monitor, or any of the other options out there.

-Even though I use MailerLite, it may not be the best of the best for you.
+Whatever my choice is, it may not be the best of the best for you.
 There are multiple other options, which work in different ways.
 Choose a service based on your technical needs, the amount of subscribers you have, and so forth.
 You can also hire someone to assist you with choosing a service and setting everything up.
 I'd be happy to help.